mlrun/demo-call-center/README.md

 The MLRun service and computation can run locally (minimal setup) or over a remote Kubernetes environment.

-If your development environment supports Docker and these are sufficient CPU resources, run:
+If your development environment supports Docker and there are sufficient CPU resources, run:

     make mlrun-docker